openstack/puppet-openstack-specs/specs/liberty/enabling-federation.rst

   the extra configurations to the Keystone configuration file and install all necessary packages to make Keystone work as Identity Provider.
 * Write tests to ensure that the Identity Provider configuration is valid.
-* Create a class for a Service Provider and acording to the protocol apply the necessary configuration.
+* Create one class for each possibility of Service Provider.
-* Write tests to ensure that the Service Provider configuration is valid for both modules (Shibboleth, Mellon and OpenID)
+* Write tests to ensure that each class of Service Provider is valid.
+* Provide documentation in README to explain how to use federation classes
+* Provide some manifest example in examples directory with a real deployment with shibboleth, by using eventual external module for that.

 Dependencies
 ============